Rupesa/f1nalilys/README.md

 # f1nalilys
-Formula 1 web application developed with Django and BaseX dor the Data Engineering course.
+Formula 1 web application developed with Django and BaseX db for the Data Engineering course.